-I’ve just updated my music page with a recent arrangement of Elgar/Parry’s lovely socialist hymn, ‘Jerusalem’.
+I’ve just finished an arrangement of Elgar/Parry’s lovely socialist hymn, ‘Jerusalem’.
 This somewhat confused adaptation was part of a last minute effort by Steve Wright and myself to provide patriotic material for one of the gigs on LUU Dance Band’s 2011 tour of France — the gig happened to fall on St George’s Day, so the enthusiastic and numerous ex-pat community of Bergerac had requested that Jerusalem and Land of Hope and Glory be played that night.
 We forgot about it until a week before the tour, during which Steve was very busy with other things, and fun ensued.

 I hope soon to upload an export or recording of Steve’s wonderful jazz-waltz setting (yes) of the latter tune, but for now here is an export of Jerusalem using the Sibelius 7 Sounds library.